 Matcha is expensive because it comes from Japan and has to be hand-picked.
 You get what you pay for, though.
 Be sure to always pick a high-quality matcha (see specific brand recommendations above).

 It shouldn’t, but it can effect everyone differently.
 If you can drink coffee without digestive upset, then matcha shouldn’t bother you.
 That said, be cautious about what you add to your matcha.
 If you add cream or milk, you might experience gas or bloating.
 Check out my vegan and dairy free matcha latte recipe.

 If you’re hooked on coffee but always feeling stressed out, it might be time to consider trying matcha green tea instead of coffee.
 There are some recognized benefits to matcha that can help induce a state of calm and focus.
-Choose organic matcha from Japan for the best matcha.
+Research also shows that matcha may help with weight loss.